wymp/indexed-debouncer/README.md

 Indexed Debouncer
 =======================================================================

-A class that can be instantiated as a global dependency and which can keep track of named debounces across various disparate execution calls.
+The primary export of this library is the [`Debouncer` class](classes/Debouncer.html).
+This is a class that can be instantiated as a global dependency and which can keep track of named debounces across various disparate execution calls.

 This was built specifically to address React component mount/unmount chaos, in which a "normal" debounce function wouldn't work because it is being instantiated as a new instance every execution.
+See examples of the primary use case below in `Usage`.

 Note: Detailed library API docs are available in this repo at `/docs/index.html`.

 ## Usage

-The primary export of this library is the [`Debouncer` class](classes/Debouncer.html).

 **Note: `Debouncer` has a default wait time of 15ms.
 This may be changed globally by passing a different default in the `Debouncer` constructor, or it may be changed per-invocation by passing a